yiisoft/csrf/README.md

 - A successful responses to a CORS preflight requests **must** contain appropriate CORS headers.
 - Responses to an actual requests **must** contain appropriate CORS headers.
-- Value of the CORS header `Access-Control-Allow-Origin` **must** contains origin from the predefined list.
+- Value of the CORS header `Access-Control-Allow-Origin` **must** contain origin from the predefined list.

 ```
 // assuming frontend origin is https://example.com and backend origin is https://api.example.com